-If she is highly pregnant, common sense dictates that you cannot do heavy duty stretches and pressure techniques on her lower back.
+If she is highly pregnant, common sense dictates that you cannot do strong stretches and pressure techniques that affect her midsection.
 Also upper body twists should not be done.

 Non-stretch Thai Massage techniques

-Thai Massage has the reputation to be all about stretching.
-The fact is that it is quite possible to do an entire two hour Thai Massage session without doing any stretching at all.
+Thai Massage has a reputation to be all about stretching.
+The fact is that it is quite possible to do an entire two-hour Thai Massage session without doing any stretching at all.

 The first trimester is where the risk of miscarriage is the highest.
 You should ask your pregnant client if she has had a miscarriage before.